Sakura and Snow

 Author's note - Drift IV - Dissolve:

-The song that *I* was listening to was "#1 Crush" by Garbage.
+The song that *I* was listening to while writing this was "#1 Crush" by Garbage.
 Whether this is actually the song that Subaru was listening to must remain mysterious. ^_^

 The thoroughly inappropriate song that the characters dance to is, of course, Enigma's "Return to Innocence," followed immediately by the next song on the album, "I Love You, I'll Kill You."
 Seishirou is singing Sarah McLachlan's "Ice Cream," or, more likely, a Japanese near-equivalent, which I'm sure must exist.